Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-0Zv9Qjp2fHI.md

 # [September 15th, 2020 Livestream](../2020-09-15.md)
 ## Q&A: Are you planning on porting the game to PS4?
 https://www.youtube.com/watch?v=0Zv9Qjp2fHI
-This question was possibly duplicated with a more recent answer: [May 11th, 2021 Livestream Q&A: When the full game's out, will you consider releasing for Console?](./yt-CmSDjJQUmIM.md) [https://www.youtube.com/watch?v=CmSDjJQUmIM](https://www.youtube.com/watch?v=CmSDjJQUmIM)
+This question was possibly duplicated with a more recent answer: [May 25th, 2021 Livestream Q&A: Can we expect a console release in 2022?](./yt-u1rxQ_Hwo-U.md) [https://www.youtube.com/watch?v=u1rxQ_Hwo-U](https://www.youtube.com/watch?v=u1rxQ_Hwo-U)

 ### Topics